 - Whether it’s focusing on university rankings, or choosing a university based on external pressures from parents and families, students may start their research with a few pre-existing biases and misconceptions.

-When faced with all these problems, students can feel overwhelmed or disheartened, and may approach university research with very little structure and purpose.
+Choosing a university can be difficult, and when faced with all these problems, students can feel overwhelmed or disheartened and may approach university research with very little structure and purpose.
 This can mean that they don’t always approach the application process with the necessary clarity about why they want to study at a particular institution.

 Guidance counsellors and school careers advisers often tell us about their uncertainty when it comes to helping students begin their university research, especially if they already have existing preconceptions, or aren’t very engaged.

 That’s why we’ve put together a simple, three-step plan to help your students structure their university research and ask the questions that will lead to more informed decisions when it comes to choosing a university.

 These three steps comprise leading questions, designed to help students start thinking about their personal preferences and structure their research as they start shortlisting universities.

 Learn how BridgeU can help students research a wider range of vocational courses.